wesreisz/icsaet-prompts/2_languages.md

   - Real-time insights and content from the actual talks via the connector
   - Event ratings and feedback from the knowledge base

+## Primary Language Tracks
+The analysis will focus on three key language-related tracks:

+1. Memory Safe Native Languages and WASM
+   - Rust, Go, and other memory-safe systems programming languages
+   - WebAssembly (WASM) adoption and implementation patterns
+   - Performance and safety considerations in native development
+   - Cross-platform compilation and deployment strategies

+2. Engineering Productivity and Developer Experience
+   - Language features that enhance developer productivity
+   - Tooling and IDE improvements
+   - Testing and debugging capabilities
+   - Documentation and learning resources
+   - Community and ecosystem maturity

+3. Emerging Trends in Frontend and Mobile
+   - Modern JavaScript/TypeScript features and frameworks
+   - Mobile development languages and cross-platform solutions
+   - Progressive Web Apps (PWA) and web platform capabilities
+   - State management and reactive programming patterns
+   - Performance optimization techniques

 ## Goal
-To identify and analyze the most important programming language trends, features, and practices discussed at QCon, with a focus on their practical implications for individual contributors and code creation, using a comprehensive data-driven approach.
+To identify and analyze the most important programming language trends, patterns, and practices discussed at QCon, with a focus on their practical implications for software development, using a comprehensive data-driven approach.

 ## Role
 Act as an expert language analyst who can:
 - Synthesize complex programming language concepts
-- Identify emerging language features and patterns
+- Identify emerging patterns and trends
-- Evaluate the practical applicability of new language capabilities
+- Evaluate the practical applicability of new approaches
-- Connect new language ideas to existing development practices
+- Connect new ideas to existing development practices
 - Integrate information from multiple sources to provide a complete picture

 ## Task
 Analyze the programming language-related content from QCon sessions to:
-1. Identify key language trends and features
+1. Identify key trends and patterns
-2. Evaluate their significance and potential impact on code creation
+2. Evaluate their significance and potential impact
-3. Assess their relevance to individual contributors
+3. Assess their relevance to software development
 4. Provide actionable insights for implementation

 ## Requirements
-- Focus on trends that have practical implications for individual code creation
+- Focus on trends that have practical implications for software development
-- Consider both technical and productivity aspects of language features
+- Consider both technical and organizational aspects of language features
-- Include real-world examples and code samples when available
+- Include real-world examples and case studies when available
 - Highlight potential challenges and considerations for adoption
 - Provide clear, actionable recommendations
 - Use multiple data sources: